Khalidur-sujon/Spam_classifier/README.md

 # Spam_classifier
-Dataset that I have used about ham-spam dataset.
-In short this is a email dataset for email classification. working steps in below:
+Dataset that I have used about ham-spam.
+In short this is a email dataset for email classification.
+Our goal is to classify an email is ham or spam.

+**Working steps in below:**
 1. Import dataset
 2. some visualization
 3. convert email to word counter